-FORMATION OF A CONSPIRACY TO INCREASE DEMAND FOR INTERROGATION SERVICES intelligence from detained persons prohibits them from torturing, abusing, or otherwise mistreating Plaintiffs
+FORMATION OF A CONSPIRACY TO INCREASE DEMAND FOR INTERROGATION SERVICES

-74. Defendants knew or should have known that United States domestic and international law governing the conduct of interrogations and other methods of obtaining

-- 75 Defendants knew or should have known that torturing, abusing, or otherwise mistreating Plaintiffs may result in their divulging information (whether true or untrue) in order to end their torture or other mistreatment. - 76.
+- 66. Defendants knew or should have known that United States domestic and international law governing the conduct of interrogations and other methods of obtaining intelligence from detained persons prohibits them from torturing, abusing, or otherwise mistreating Plaintiffs. - 67.
+Defendants knew or should have known that torturing, abusing, and otherwise mistreating Plaintiffs would result in their divulging information (whether true or untrue) in order to end their torture or other mistreatment. - 68.
 Upon information and belief, Defendants were indifferent as to whether their Interrogation Services yielded useful or reliable information able to be used by the United States.
-Instead, they wanted to ensure that the Interrogation Services created the impression of effectiveness and met with "quotas" imposed by the United States government for intelligence gathering. - 77 Certain government officials who were involved with Defendants' intelligence gathering efforts were indifferent to whether Defendants' Interrogations Services complied with the relevant laws.
-Those government officials who were indifferent to the lawfulness of Defendants' conduct and who were otherwise involved with, directed, supervised or ignored Defendants' wrongful acts are hereinafter referred to as "conspirators," or "co-conspirators," or are subsumed within the term "Torture Conspirators" defined below. - 78.
-Defendants and co-conspiring government officials decided, ratified and/or agreed, expressly and/or implicitly, that the efforts to acquire information from Plaintiffs should not be hampered by ensuring that interrogation efforts complied with the mandates of United States domestic and international law. - 79.
-The Torture Conspirators knew, or should have known, that there are many United States and international laws that strictly circumscribe the manner in which the Plaintiffs could lawfully be treated. - 80.
-Defendants and certain government officials conspired and formed an ongoing criminal enterprise designed to flout the United States domestic and international laws prohibiting the torture, abuse, and other mistreatment of the Plaintiffs (hereinafter "Torture Conspiracy").
-(The actors implementing this Torture Conspiracy are hereinafter referred to as "Torture Conspirators," which includes the corporate defendants, individual defendants and certain government officials).
+Instead, they wanted to ensure that the Interrogation Services created the impression of effectiveness and met with "quotas" imposed by the United States government for intelligence gathering. - 69.
+Certain government officials who were involved with Defendants' intelligence gathering efforts were indifferent to whether Defendants' Interrogations Services complied with the relevant laws.
+Those government officials who were indifferent to the lawfulness of Defendants' conduct and who were otherwise involved with, directed, supervised or ignored Defendants' wrongful acts are hereinafter referred to as "conspirators," or "co-conspirators," or are subsumed within the term "Torture Conspirators" defined below. - 70.
+Defendants and co-conspiring government officials decided that the efforts to acquire information from Plaintiffs should not be hampered by ensuring that interrogation efforts complied with the mandates of United States domestic and international law.

-- 81. This criminal enterprise was premised on the fact that Defendants and certain government officials knew, and intended, that creating an environment and setting conditions in which persons were being tortured, abused, and otherwise mistreated would result in more persons "willing" to provide so-called "intelligence" (of whatever value) to their interrogators in order to end their mistreatment.
-In turn, an environment in which the United States perceived the Interrogation Services as being productive and useful would create, maintain, and increase the United States' demand for Defendants' Interrogation Services. - 82.
-The Torture Conspiracy began in or around 2001 and, upon information and belief, is on going.
-The Torture Conspiracy exists separate and apart from the ongoing lawful operations of the corporate Defendants. - 83.
+- 71. The Torture Conspirators knew, or should have known, that there are many United States and international laws that strictly circumscribe the manner in which the Plaintiffs could lawfully be treated. - 72.
+Certain government officials and Defendants conspired and formed an ongoing criminal enterprise designed to flout the United States domestic and international laws prohibiting the torture, abuse and other mistreatment of the Plaintiffs (hereinafter "Torture Conspiracy").
+(The actors implementing this Torture Conspiracy are hereinafter referred to as "Torture Conspirators," which includes the corporate defendants, individual defendants and certain government officials). - 73.
+This criminal enterprise was premised on the fact that certain government officials and Defendants knew, and intended, that creating an environment in which persons were being tortured, abused, and mistreated would result in more persons "willing" to provide so-called "intelligence" (of whatever value) to their interrogators in order to end their mistreatment.
+In turn, an environment in which the United States perceived the Interrogation Services as being productive and useful would create, maintain, and increase the United States' demand for Defendants' Interrogation Services. - 74 The Torture Conspiracy began in or around 2001 and is on-going.
+The Torture Conspiracy exists separate and apart from the ongoing lawful operations of the corporate Defendants. - 75.
 Certain government officials and senior management in Defendant Titan and CACI Corporate Defendants had relationships that assisted in the formation and implementation of the Torture Conspiracy.
-Upon information and belief, these relationships were formed and fostered by meetings, telephonic discussions, in-person discussions, email discussions and other communications that occurred in, among other places, California, Virginia and the District of Columbia. - 84.
-The corporate Defendants formed and implemented the Torture Conspiracy in order to make money selling Interrogation Services to the United States and in order to gain a competitive advantage in the market.
-The corporate Defendants also formed and implemented the Torture Conspiracy to ensure that they did not lose money on their past acquisitions of Interrogation Services capacity. - 85.
-The individual Defendants formed and implemented the Torture Conspiracy in order to obtain personal financial rewards and/or financial rewards for their employers. - 86.
-The Torture Conspirators actively recruited individuals willing to participate in the illegal conspiracy.
-Upon information and belief, the Torture Conspiracy took steps in California, Virginia and other locations throughout the United States to screen potential applicants to ascertain whether they would be willing to engage in illegal acts.
-Certain Team Titan postings sought "male U.S. citizens" and revealed that applicants "must undergo a favorable U.S. Army
+Upon information and belief, these relationships were formed and fostered by meetings, telephonic discussions, in-person discussions, email discussions and other communications that occurred in, among other places, California, Virginia and the District of Columbia. - 76 The corporate Defendants formed and implemented the Torture Conspiracy in order to make money selling Interrogation Services to the United States and in order to gain a competitive advantage in the market.
+The corporate Defendants also formed and implemented the